SergeiTsarev/nodejs-course/README.md

-# typescript-backend-template
+# node.js mentoring program

-This project is a simple template for the nodejs project which includes typescript and jest.
+This project is a simple nodejs project which includes typescript and jest.